 - What types of jobs are there for geologists?

-Because a career path in geology is never written in stone
+Because a career path in geology is never written in stone.
+Let’s explore.

 The goal of exploration geologists is to discover new and unfound resources.
-Actually without the legwork from geologists and prospectors, the resource extraction phase would never exist.
+Actually, without the legwork from geologists and prospectors, the resource extraction phase would never exist.

 When prospecting for potential resources, there are 3 types of exploration types that geologists undertake.

 - GRASSROOTS EXPLORATION: Grassroots exploration searches for minerals in an area that has never been searched before.

 - BROWNFIELD EXPLORATION: Brownfield exploration is searching for additional minerals at a known site.